Because of the increase of wickedness, the love of most will grow cold. [Matthew 24:12]

 What is justice?

-The symbol many recognize as depicting justice is commonly the Roman goddess, Lustitia, or the equivalent Greek goddess Dike, i.e. Lady Justice.
+Like so many things in our popular culture, the symbol many recognize as depicting justice is commonly the Roman goddess, Lustitia, or the equivalent Greek goddess Dike, i.e. Lady Justice.

 She is equipped with three symbols: